Juddster/Backand-Parse-SDK-iOS-OSX/README.md

     You can also include parse as a subproject inside of your application if you'd prefer, although we do not recommend this, as it will increase your indexing time significantly.
 To do so, just drag and drop the Parse.xcodeproj file into your workspace.
 Note that unit tests will be unavailable if you use Parse like this, as OCMock will be unable to be found.

-## How Do I Contribute?

-We want to make contributing to this project as easy and transparent as possible.
-Please refer to the [Contribution Guidelines][contributing].

 ## Dependencies

 We use the following libraries as dependencies inside of Parse:

  - [Bolts][bolts-framework], for task management.
  - [OCMock][ocmock-framework], for unit testing.

-## Other Parse Projects

- - [ParseUI for iOS][parseui-link]
- - [ParseFacebookUtils for iOS][parsefacebookutils-link]
- - [ParseTwitterUtils for iOS][parsetwitterutils-link]

 ## License